 Both MacDonald and Grazzini-Rucki were unable to provide any evidence.

-Republicans will decided this Friday if MacDonald will be endorsed again for the Minnesota Supreme Court during the Republican Party of Minnesota’s State Convention in Duluth.
+Republicans will decide this Friday if MacDonald will be endorsed again for the Minnesota Supreme Court during the Republican Party of Minnesota’s State Convention in Duluth.

 Learn the full details of this shocking true crime story by reading the award-winning book The Girls Are Gone which is available for sale through numerous retailers in both paperback and ebook.